 2020 has been one long shit show.
 Focusing on the good things in life has been difficult, to say the least.
 Sofa was a positive outlet for me this year and gave me a place to take a break from everything else going on.
 I’m thankful I have it.

 As stated last year, my goal for 2020 was to make Sofa a more well-rounded product and reduce the compromises people had to make when using it.
 I’m happy to report that I knocked out almost everything on my list, plus some bonus iOS 14 work!

 The First Big Release

-In June, I released a monster update which brought full iPad support, iCloud syncing, and deeper personalization with 30+ themes.
+In June, I released a monster update that brought full iPad support, iCloud syncing, and deeper personalization with 30+ themes.